raul23/ebook-classifier-training/README.rst

 `:information_source:` Based on the trade-off between the test accuracy and the training/testing time, which model to choose?

 - **Complement naive Bayes** 👍 is the model with the best trade-off between test score and training/testing time.

+  Though ``RidgeClassifier`` is also a good choice since it has the highest test score and relatively quick training/testing time (especially the testing time).
 - KNN is the model with the best training time and test accuracy trade-off.
 However KNN is the second worst model in terms of testing time, i.e. it is very slow to make predictions.